antononcube/MathematicaVsR/Projects/DeepLearningExamples/README.md

 ## The big picture

-Deep learning can be used both supervised and supervised learning.
+Deep learning can be used for both supervised and unsupervised learning.
 ***In this project we concentrate on supervised learning.***

 The following diagram outlines the general, simple classification workflow we have in mind.

 [![simple_classification_workflow](https://imgur.com/OT5Qkqil.png)]()

-Here is a monadic pipeline in WL of a classification workflow:
+Here is a corresponding monadic pipeline in Mathematica of a classification workflow:

 ![monadic_pipeline](https://imgur.com/zwjBynL.png)